 COM stands for Collaborative Outcomes Meeting.
 These meetings are part of the Education, Health and Care needs assessment (EHC needs assessment) process.
 The meetings allow families, schools and settings, and other professionals supporting a child or young person to work together to make sure the best possible outcomes are reached.

 Ysanne and Catherine explain during October 2022’s Local Offer Live sessions the new Collaborative Outcomes Meetings, or COMs, and how they fit into the Education, Health and Care need assessment process, and what families should expect when they take part in one.
 This session also shares insight into the rationale behind why COMs are used and details the purpose of a ‘COMs SEN Support Meeting’, which takes place following a decision not to issue an EHC plan.
+The video is under review but still gives a general idea of the process.

 An Education, Health and Care needs assessment is requested